Canonical Form

 - Simplified if associative: \( f(a, f(b, c)) \to f(a, b, c) \)

-Custom Canonical Form
+Custom Canonical Forms

 The full canonical form of an expression is not always the most convenient representation for a given application.
 For example, if you want to check the answers from a quiz, you may want to compare the user input with a canonical form that is closer to the user input.